kirtimistry2001/climate_demo/Readme.txt

-Download the project from https://github.com/kirtimistry2001/climate_demo/tree/master and extract it. make sure you have Maven installed. if not then download it from https://maven.apache.org/download.cgi set the MAVEN_HOME and Path variable
+Download the project from https://github.com/kirtimistry2001/climate_demo/tree/master and extract it. make sure you have Java 8 and Maven installed. if not then download it from https://maven.apache.org/download.cgi set the JAva_HOME and MAVEN_HOME and Path variable

 -------------------------------
 To run from command prompt: